BelmY/wikiSDoR/Adding-support-for-new-receiver-hardware.md

 The `rtl_sdr` tool is called with various commandline parameters, which are substituted from other settings (like center frequency, sampling rate, PPM).

-Then the `-` at the end says that `rtl_sdr` should output the samples to the standard output, from where it is piped into `nc` (netcat), which implements a simple TCP server while used with `-l`.
+Then the `-` at the end says that `rtl_sdr` should output the samples to the standard output, from where it is piped into `nc` (netcat), which implements a simple TCP server while started with `-l`.

 There is another important setting: `format_conversion` will tell OpenWebRX that the RTL-SDR outputs 8-bit unsigned samples.
 We have to convert these to 32-bit floating point samples in order to precess them with `csdr`.
 The available conversion options are listed on the [csdr project page](https://github.com/simonyiszk/csdr#data-types).